cse110-fall22-group37/cse110-fall22-group37/admin/cipipeline/phase1.md

      - Semicolons
      - Colons
      - Line breaks
-     - Also tests uxix or windows to check if we are working on browser or not.
+     - Also tests Unix or Windows to check if we are working on browser or not.